Hi, I’m Daisy Derrick

 Stewardship in all things.
 I believe in caring for what’s entrusted to me - your beloved garment, the skills I’ve been given, the craft itself.
 Stewardship means building a business that sustains my life and enriches it, and helping you build a wardrobe that does the same.

 Conscious consumption is an act of integrity.
 We live in a culture that encourages us to acquire and discard.
 I believe in the opposite - in understanding the full life of a garment, in honoring what you already own, in getting real use and function out of what your time and energy purchased.
-If I can help a woman actually wear what she spent her hard-earned money on, I feel like I’m fulfilling something larger than a service.
+If I can help a woman actually wear what she spent her resources acquiring, I feel like I’m fulfilling something larger than a service.
 She feels good.
 And we’re both advocating for a more thoughtful world.

 Precision matters.
 Not for perfectionism’s sake - but because a dart positioned exactly right, a seam finished with care, a beaded detail applied by hand - these are what make the difference between a garment that fits and a garment that becomes part of your identity.